Successful Citizens and Vital Rural Communities

 Vital Rural Communities

-Initiatives, partnerships, and grants in this area include focus on investments in rural communities, for example: leadership development and capacity building, community-based efforts to improve local conditions, workforce and business development, rural capital investments, and rural economic vitality.
+Initiatives, partnerships, and grants in this area include focus on investments in rural communities, for example: capacity building, community-based efforts to improve local conditions, workforce and business development, rural capital investments, and rural economic vitality.